Why alternative seafood

 Plant-based products have a longer shelf life and don’t need as much costly refrigerated transportation.
 They also provide an attractive opportunity for local production in landlocked areas.

-Further, the production processes for both plant-based and cultivated seafood are more controllable and predictable.
-This allows for better real-time response to demand and for much more customized end products that precisely meet consumer needs.
+Further, the production processes for plant-based, cultivated, and fermentation-derived seafood are more controllable and predictable.
+This allows for better real-time response to demand and more customized end products that precisely meet consumer needs.
 We can produce valuable cuts, product formats, and species of seafood products without generating low-value byproduct waste.

 Crashing waves from above